Social Security Disability Lawyers

 Also, victims collecting Social Security Disability who are eligible for Medicare will be required to establish a Set Aside Trust for future medical expenses.

 Victims eligible for Social Security Disability or Supplemental Security Income very likely also qualify for workers comp benefits but often some funds in a workers comp award have to be paid back to Social Security.
-An attorney will advise clients on the best way to satisfy this pay-back requirement.
+A social security short term disability will advise clients on the best way to satisfy this pay-back requirement.

 An attorney who specializes in Social Security Disability or Supplemental Security Income cases in Michigan is best suited to walk clients through the legal maze of establishing a Set Aside Trust and paybacks to Social Security when required.
 Failure to meet either of these requirements will be financially disastrous for victims.